ZafarFaraz/Axcess/README.md

 ### Smart Home

 The Smart Home feature allows users to control smart home devices using the app.
-It integrates with various smart home APIs to provide a seamless experience.
+It utilises homeKit functionality from SWIFT to populate and work with different smart home apps already listed in the Home App

 ### Note Taking/Reminders